Hypnosis Therapy for Weight Loss, Unwanted Habits, Fears, Chronic Pain, IBS & more

 During the week after a consultation, Dr. Ransen devotes about 3 hours to creating a personalized theme, exclusively for each patient, and that will never be used again.
-The hypnotherapy session lasts about two hours, much longer than the traditional session duration of 20 to 30 minutes.
+The hypnosis session lasts about two hours, much longer than the traditional session duration of 20 to 30 minutes.
 No two sessions are ever the same.
 The themes have a single purpose: to create a hypnotic experience that is completely unique and individualized for each patient.
 See if you can find another clinical hypnotherapist who invests so much time and effort preparing a unique session for each patient.

 Dr. Ransen takes hypnotherapy very seriously.
 Although only one hypnosis session is usually sufficient, it lasts at least two hours.
 Ask around; see if anyone else in this area devotes two full hours to a hypnotherapy session, and three hours to prepare the theme for a unique session, just for you.
 You may request more than one session, or Dr. Ransen may recommend more than one session for you, but this is very uncommon, occurring perhaps twice a year.